 Firstly there are some administrative matters to be dealt with.
 You must be a current member of an ACTC member club.
 For motorcycle riders membership of an appropriate ACU Centre club is required, although most clubs offer one-day memberships.
 Alternatively, membership of a club which has all-centre qualification or is an ACTC member club, such as the MCC.

-To obtain a licence it is necessary to complete an application form, which is obtainable from the MSA
+To obtain a licence it is necessary to complete an application form, which is obtainable from Motorsport UK

 Thirdly, register with ACTC; this will ensure that your name and address are automatically passed to event secretaries and a set of regulations will be posted to you in good time to enter the event.
-It is only £17 to enter and this includes a quarterly magazine Restart.
+It is only £11 to enter and this includes a PDF version of the quarterly magazine Restart.
 To register with ACTC download the entry form here.

 It should be noted that regulations for MCC events, The Exeter, Lands End and Edinburgh, are only sent to MCC members and it is necessary to be an MCC member to take part in these trials.